DRCVI Central Staff

 Kimie Tonge was raised in the island of Antigua and migrated to St Croix to attain her post-secondary education.
-She earned her Bachelor’s degree in Social Sciences, with minors in Political Science and Caribbean Cultural Studies in 2017 from the University of the Virgin Islands, it was during her undergrad studies she noticed her interest in the understanding of social and public problems.
-Kimie will be completing her Master of Public Administration in May of 2019.
-As the Executive Assistant, everyday roles and responsibilities often varies, they include: conducting intake, administrative and clerical duties of the office, data analysis and reporting.
-Outside of work and academics, Kimie enjoys a good Netflix Binge and catching up on her favorite Youtube gurus.".
+She earned her Bachelor’s degree in Social Sciences, with minors in Political Science and Caribbean Cultural Studies and her Master of Public Administration, both from the University of the Virgin Islands.
+As an Executive Assistant, her everyday roles and responsibilities often varies, they include: conducting intake, administrative and clerical duties of the office, data analysis and reporting.
+Outside of work, Kimie enjoys a good Netflix Binge and catching up on her favorite Youtube gurus.

 Iris Bermudez earned a Bachelor’s degree in Social Work and a Master’s Degree in Sp Ed.
 She began her professional career August 1973 providing direct social work services, healthcare related services, developing meaningful partnerships with various community and federal entities, teaching, training, and advocacy.